EU health agency to rule on troubled AstraZeneca jab - RFI

 The Hague (AFP)

-Europe's medical regulator is set to give its verdict on the safety of the AstraZeneca vaccine on Thursday, following a chaotic few weeks that has seen nations suspend its use over blood clot fears.
+Europe's medical regulator is set to give its verdict Thursday on the safety of the AstraZeneca vaccine, following a chaotic few weeks that has seen nations suspend its use over blood clot fears.

-There are "a number of options" open to scientists at the European Medicines Agency, its chief said earlier this week, including suspending approval for the jab in the EU, with the bloc's innoculation programme already scrambling for vaccines.
+There are "a number of options" open to scientists at the European Medicines Agency (EMA), its chief said earlier this week, including suspending approval for the jab in the EU, with the bloc's inoculation programme already scrambling for vaccines.

 Despite more than a dozen countries pausing rollouts, the EMA says it has found "no indication" of a serious problem and that the number of post-jab blood clots is no higher than it is among the general, unvaccinated population.